ES-1085/f2025-ds1-project-gold/proposal/proposal.md

 age or based on whether they have an Individualized Educational Program (IEP) or not.

-The dataset used for this analysis contains 180 observations and 10 variables in the main structured table (prof_2018_2019).These variables are Category, WHE Bottom, WHE Top, \# Children, Average, \# Below, % Below, \# Meeting / Exceeding, % Meeting / Exceeding, and Time Period.
+Our dataset has 180 rows and 10 columns (prof_2018_2019): Category, WHE Bottom, WHE Top, \# Children, Average, \# Below, % Below, \#
-In our analysis, we included Category, \# Children, \# Below, % Below,
+Meeting/Exceeding, % Meeting/Exceeding, and Time Period.
+For analysis,
-\# Meeting / Exceeding, % Meeting / Exceeding, and Time Period, while
+we used Category, \# Children, \# Below, % Below, \# Meeting/Exceeding,
-WHE Bottom, WHE Top, and Average were not included as analytic outcomes and were used only as benchmarks/reference.
+% Meeting/Exceeding, and Time Period.
+We did not analyze WHE Bottom, WHE Top, or Average, as we used them only as benchmarks.

 ## 2. Data